hitachi-nlp/FLD-prover/README.md

         --tokenizer_padding longest
     ```

+Or, if you have the datasets on your local filesystem, swap the `--dataset_name` option to the following:

+    ```console
+        --train_file ./data/FLD/FLD.3/train.jsonl\
+        --validation_file ./data/FLD/FLD.3/valid.jsonl\
+        --test_file ./data/FLD/FLD.3/test.jsonl\
+    ```

-3. Check the results using tensorboard:
+1. Check the results using tensorboard:

     ```console
     $ tensorboard --port 6006 --logdir ./outputs/tensorboard/